ritwikraj16/ai-mcp/rag-and-text-to-sql/README.md

    - Verify Docker is running
    - Check if the container is accessible on port 6333

-2. **API Authentication Errors**:
+2. **Ollama Connection Errors**:
-   - Ensure API keys are correctly set in the UI
+   - Ensure Ollama is running and accessible
-   - Verify API quota availability
+   - Verify the Mistral model is available

 ---